kpunith8/Links-and-Tutorials/Database/database-tutorial.md

 - Show the data points between connections

 - Used to analyze the data such as pattern of online buying

+Applicatios of graphDB, machine learning, fraud detection, regulatory compliance, and identitu and access management

 ex: `Neo4j`, `Dgraph` are most widely used ones